What do I do with the keys when I move out?

 How do I avoid deductions from my deposit?

 The best way is to use your inventory and go around the house room by room making sure the property is returned to the same condition as when you moved in.
 Don’t worry, we will of course allow for fair wear and tear.
 Pay special attention to cleanliness, this is the most common deposit deduction.
+We would recommend sourcing the inventory sent to you at the beginning of your tenancy to refer back to, just to be safe!

 What do I do with my bills when I move out?